archesproject/arches/docker/Readme.md

 		FROM arches/arches:latest
 	```

-7. Build your Docker image using:
+7. Build your Docker image using your favorite command line tool (Powershell, CMD, Linux CLI, etc.).
+	Navigate to the root of your Arches project folder and type:
 	```
 		docker-compose -f .\docker-compose-local.yml build
 	```